blocks-directory/blocks-directory-ui/content/blog/aws-just-released-managed-cassandra-service/index.md

 ---
-title: AWS Released Managed Apache Cassandra.
-Here's what you need to know.
+title: Aws Released Managed Apache Cassandra.
+Here's What You Need to Know.
 date: "2020-02-16T19:55:24.284Z"
 description: "AWS Released Managed Apache Cassandra.
 Here's the key things you need to know about the Managed Cassandra Service and differences between Cassandra and DynamoDB."
 ---